Electromagnetism from relativistic fluid dynamics: Electromagnetic dynamics from relativistic fluid dynamics

-where \(j^a = q n^a\) as in Eq.~\eqref{j:n}, and \(\beta\) is a scalar parameter\footnote{One might initially expect the additional term to appear as $\alpha m^a$, without the charge factor $q$.
-However, since the electromagnetic field tensor $F^{ab}$ changes sign under charge inversion, $q \to -q$, the additional term must likewise change sign, thereby justifying its proportionality to $q$.}.
-When \(\beta = 0\), Eq.~\eqref{Maxeq3} reduces to the standard Maxwell equations (cf.\ Eqs.~\eqref{FdA}, \eqref{Maxeq2}) that govern classical electromagnetism.
+More generally, however, Eq.~(\ref{eq:xi_def}) does not imply $\xi^a = 0$ when the two-form $F_{ab}$ is degenerate as noted in Footnote~\ref{FN6}, and explore the possibility of nonlinear modifications to Maxwell's equations.
+In the one-fluid case considered here, the field satisfies $\bm{G} \wedge \bm{G} = 0$ and $m^a G_{ab} = 0$ from Eqs.~\eqref{tildeff} and \eqref{orthom} because $F_{ab} = G_{ab}$, so that the kernel of $F_{ab}$ is nontrivial.
+As a result, the most general solution consistent with Eq.~(\ref{eq:xi_def}) can be written as\footnote{One might initially expect the additional term to appear as $\beta' m^a$, without the charge factor $q$.
+However, since the electromagnetic field tensor $F^{ab}$ changes sign under charge inversion, $q \to -q$, the additional term must likewise change sign, thereby justifying its proportionality to $q$.}

+where \(j^a = q n^a\) as in Eq.~\eqref{j:n}, and $\beta$ is an arbitrary scalar\footnote{Notice that this non-linear contribution comes from the fact that the kernel part of $F_{ab}$ is degenerate, which is a direct consequence of the matter space construction.
+Therefore, this term has the same geometric origin as the $\alpha m^a$ term in Eq.~\eqref{*dG}. } parametrizing the component of $\nabla_b F^{ab}$ along $\ker(F)$.

+The choice $\beta = 0$ therefore represents a particular representative within this kernel, selected for simplicity and to recover the conventional form of the the standard Maxwell equations (cf.\ Eqs.~\eqref{FdA}, \eqref{Maxeq2}) that govern classical electromagnetism.
+Fixing $\beta$ in the general case requires additional physical input beyond the constraint (\ref{eq:xi_def}), and will not be pursued further in the present work.
 In contrast, Eqs.~\eqref{M^A}, \eqref{m^dphi}, and \eqref{orthom} imply that $m^a$ can be expressed nonlinearly in terms of $A^a$ and $F_{ab}$, recalling that energy densities are typically quadratic in the fields.
-Therefore, for $\beta \neq 0$, Eq.~\eqref{Maxeq3} describes a generalzied class of nonlinear Maxwell equations, where the additional contribution is proportional to the energy flux carried by the electromagnetic field.
+Therefore, for $\beta \neq 0$, Eq.~\eqref{Maxeq3} describes a generalized class of nonlinear Maxwell equations.

+We now summarize the role of the variational formulation employed in this section.
+The action principle introduced here does not generate the electromagnetic dynamics independently.
+Rather, when combined with the matter-space constraints established in Sec.~\ref{sec2}, it supplies the electric source sector and yields the familiar Maxwell equation with electric currents.
+In this sense, the variational formulation should be viewed not as an alternative foundation for the theory, but as the dynamical completion of the matter-space construction within the standard covariant framework of relativistic fluid dynamics.

+The emergence of Maxwell's equations in this framework therefore relies crucially on the matter-space constraints.
+The action principle provides a convenient and covariant way to incorporate electric charge carriers and to verify that the resulting theory remains compatible with conventional electromagnetism.

+At the same time, one issue remains open.
+In the main branch leading to Eq.~\eqref{Maxeq2}, the standard sourced Maxwell equation is recovered for the electric sector, but the status of the dual sourced term~\eqref{*dF} proportional to $\alpha m^a$ has not yet been fully resolved.
+In particular, when $\alpha \neq 0$ or, equivalently when $\bm{dG}\neq 0$, the relation between the Bianchi identity, magnetic-type sources, and electromagnetic duality requires further analysis.
+We turn to this question in the next section.